Cambridge-Hands-On-Science/Experiments/Experiments/Other/Outdoors.md

 **Read before doing any experiment outside** -

-Last initially checked on 2023-02-19 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on 2023-02-19 by Asmita Niyogi (an637@cam.ac.uk)
+Last initially checked on 2024-07-09 by Peter Methley (pm631@cam.ac.uk) and double-checked on

 ## Tags